How to write an invoice in 5 simple steps (2024)

 1. Follow up with the customer: A polite reminder email or phone call may be enough to get the payment process started.

-2. Consider offering a payment plan: If the customer is unable to pay the full amount due by the due date, you may be able to work out a payment plan to help them pay the invoice over time.
+2. Consider offering a payment plan: If the customer is unable to pay the full amount by the due date, you may be able to work out a payment plan to help them pay the invoice over time.

 By following these steps, you can help ensure that you get paid on time and avoid any issues with your cash flow.